 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued 307 0 307
+Number of citations issued 110 0 110

-Number of fines assessed 307 0 307
+Number of fines assessed 110 0 110

 Number of permits/licenses suspended

 Number of permits/licenses revoked

 Other (Please describe.)

-2. Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
+c.
+Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
 (Check one category only.) ☐ Enforcement is conducted only at those outlets randomly selected for the Synar survey. ☐ Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
 Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. d.
 Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ⊠ No е.
 What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
-(Check all that apply.)
-Merchant education and/or training Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) Community education regarding youth access laws ☐ Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws Other activities ( Please list. ) "Attaperson" letters to compliant locations Briefly describe all checked activities: Locations found to be in compliance are sent / given letters recognizing their compliance and the diligent effort on behalf of their employee.
-Locations found to be non-compliant are issued citations.
+(Check all that apply.) ✓ Merchant education and/or training ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) ☐ Community education regarding youth access laws ☐ Media use to publicize compliance inspection results ☐ Community mobilization to increase support for retailer compliance with youth access laws ☐ Other activities (Please list.)
+Briefly describe all checked activities:

-Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ∑ Yes □ No If "Yes" to 5f, please describe the state's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey teams:
+Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ⊠ Yes □ No If "Yes" to 5f, please describe the state's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey teams: